ddnexus/elastics-doc/source/doc/7-Tutorials/4-Index-and-Search-External-Data.md

 In the block of our scope we have chained together a few predefined scopes {% see 3 %}.

-The `attribute_attachment` declaration (that we added to the `FlexDocScope`) added the `attachment_scope` to our class: we can use it to include in our result also the meta-fields of the page (like title, author, content-type, etc.), and - as we have just experimented in the console session above - it will also exclude the attachment field itself from the result, so it will be easier to handle {% see 4.4.3#attribute_attachment attribute_attachment%}.
+The `attribute_attachment` declaration (that we added to the `ElasticsDocScope`) added the `attachment_scope` to our class: we can use it to include in our result also the meta-fields of the page (like title, author, content-type, etc.), and - as we have just experimented in the console session above - it will also exclude the attachment field itself from the result, so it will be easier to handle {% see 4.4.3#attribute_attachment attribute_attachment%}.

 > The `attachment` field contains the Base64-encoded content, and unless we need to display it in some view, we can omit it from the result (indeed in this tutorial we will link the original page).
 However, although we omit it from the result, it is searched by our queries.